#408: Hatch: A Modern Python Workflow Transcript

 52:09 So thanks for talking me through that.

-52:11 - Yeah, the past month I've been pretty busy at work, but I'm gonna pick up development again next week for Hatch.
+52:12 The past month I've been pretty busy at work, but I'm going to pick up development again next

 52:27 So I suspect there's some user feedback.